How to Apply

 Note for International Applicants

 You must receive your undergraduate degree (U.S. baccalaureate or equivalent) from an institution of recognized standing before enrollment in the Graduate School.
 Students from India, Pakistan, Sri Lanka, Myanmar and Bangladesh must show completion of both the baccalaureate and master’s examinations prior to registration in the Graduate School.
 The examinations for the Bachelor of Engineering and the Bachelor of Technology meet the application requirements for the Graduate School.
-For students holding three-year degrees from Australia, GSAS also requires a four-year degree to apply.
+GSAS does not accept three-year degrees from Australia.
+For students holding three-year degrees from Australia, an additional four-year degree is required to apply.

 The Goren Fellowship in Global and Joint Program Studies